robertwenner/comics/doc/checks.md

 }
 ```

-The following meta data fragment would make this check fail, cause Halloween
+The following metadata fragment would make this check fail, cause Halloween
 2020 was on a Saturday:

 ```json